thomasclaudiushuber/mvvmgen/docs/06_generate_a_viewModel_factory.md

 everything just works with your factory when you inject other services, as everything gets generated on-the-fly in the compilation process.

-A ViewModel factory like you saw it here in this article is actually used in the EmployeeManager application that you find in the [MvvmGen Samples repository](https://github.com/thomasclaudiushuber/mvvmgen-samples).
+A ViewModel factory similar as you saw it here in this article is actually used in the EmployeeManager application that you find in the [MvvmGen Samples repository](https://github.com/thomasclaudiushuber/mvvmgen-samples).

-Next, let's look at how to [set up dependency injection](07_set_up_dependency_injection.md).
+Next, let's look at how to [generate a viewModel interface](07_generate_a_viewModel_interface.md).